polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   Analyzing the performance of Windows and Linux servers and monitoring their processes and dependencies on other resources and external processes by using the Azure Monitor for VMs functioality.
 This is accomplished by installing both the Log Analytics agent and Dependency agent VM extensions.
     -   Downloading and executing PowerShell and Bash scripts on Windows and Linux servers (respectively) by using the Custom Script Extension.
 This extension is useful for post deployment configuration, software installation, or any other configuration or management tasks.

+    Contoso has also the option of leveraging Azure Automation Update Management to minmize the administraive overhead associated with deployment and status monitoring of operating system updates.
+Update Management is available for Windows and Linux servers running in Azure, in on-premises environments, and in datacenters of 3rd party hosting providers.
+This will allow Contoso IT teams to easily identify available updates, assess the update status of all of their servers, and automate the update deployment process.

 1. Plan and Document Azure Stack Hub Taxonomy for this deployment.

     -   **Cloud operator**: The primary responsibilities associated with this role will be handled by FT.
 As the Service Provider, FT will provision and maintain the Azure Stack Hub Infrastructure, including building out the hardware, software, and managing plans, offers and services via the Azure Stack Hub Admin portal.
 Contoso and Fabrikam end users and IT staff will have access to the Azure Stack Hub environment via the User Portal to build, manage and secure their deployments.
 Through the delegated providers model, Contoso and Fabrikam IT staff will also be able to create delegated offers and plans based on offers and plans controlled centrally by FT Azure Stack Hub operators.
 This, in turn, will allow Contoso and Fabrikam end users to subscribe to offers and provision Azure Stack Hub resources through self-service.
 In addition, FT will be able to leverage built-in and custom Role Based Access Control roles to provide restricted access to the Azure Stack Hub Admin portal to Contoso and Fabrikam staff in order to satisfy audit, security, and governance requirements.